Autodesk Info360 Plant | 2025, 2024 Features

 Base forecast scenarios

 Administrators can now set default scenarios in workspaces for global changes, offering flexibility for users to set a default model forecast scenario.
-Enable scenario comparisons, consistent chart conceptualisation, and enhanced predictive results for future Autodesk model integrations. (video: 29 secs)
+Enable scenario comparisons, consistent chart conceptualization, and enhanced predictive results for future Autodesk model integrations. (video: 29 sec.)

 NEW